backdrop-contrib/date_ical/README.txt

 Remember, you have to map the UID source to the GUID target, and make it unique, or your imports won't work!

+IMPORTANT NOTE:
+If you're building a site that will be viewed by out-of-state users, and you allow said users to set their own timezone, you'll want to set up your Date fields to use the "Date's time zone" option.
+If you don't, then users who live in a different timezone will be shown the times for your events in their local timezone, rather than your events' timezone.
+This makes sense if your events will be broadcast live to these out-of-state users, but if they need to travel to your event, they may end up arriving at the wrong time.

 Additional Notes:
 The Feeds plugin was originally written by ekes, for the "iCal feed parser"